 - photograph of the face

 Sometimes it is required to confirm the identity of the person so that their face picture is associated with the name or even a photograph of their face with an identification document (ID card, passport, or driver's license) so that the identification document on the "selfie" is readable (both human-readable, not blurry, and machine-readable with AI-powered OCR).
-The practise of taking selfies with a passport as one of the identification confirmation steps in different web apps related to virtual currency markets (like Bitcoin and similar) is quite usual.
+The practice of taking selfies with a passport as one of the identification confirmation steps in different web apps related to virtual currency markets (like Bitcoin and similar) is quite usual.

 The question remains how do those market players guarantee that they are disposing of the data that they no longer process and is that a time bomb for personal data breaches?